blvdgroup/guidelines/languages/typescript/README.md

 Tools like Babel [don't support this syntax (yet)](https://babeljs.io/docs/en/babel-plugin-transform-typescript.html#caveats).
 Use regular `enum`s instead, or just use a plain old JS object.

+### Other TypeScript-specific stuff

+#### Avoid `namespace`s

+This is the legacy method for defining modules in TypeScript, and can be easily replaced with ES Modules.

 ### Imports

 #### Don't use `/// <reference path="..."`

-This is outdated syntax, and ES6 style imports should be used instead.
+This is outdated syntax, and ES6-style imports should be used instead.

 #### Don't use `require('')`

-In every case, this can be replaced by using, again, ES6 style imports.
+In every case, this can be replaced by using, again, ES6-style imports.

 #### Don't import files just for side effects